39

 By connecting the existing 20-acre Saw Mill Brook Conservation Area with the 5-acre Baldpate Meadow Conservation Area, this new property will create a 50-plus-acre swath of green in this part of the city.
 In addition to recreational opportunities, this area will preserve much-needed wildlife habitat, enhance groundwater recharge, and provide other environmental benefits.

-Development of a trail system is scheduled to begin in 2021.
+Development of a trail system is scheduled to begin in the mid-2020s.

 Size: about 16 acres Longest Walk: trail system not yet open Acquired: 2004